 Since Royal Caribbean would be wasting space and losing revenue by not building some inside cabins, there are 375 of these with a "virtual balcony," a floor-to-ceiling video of the view outside.
-We found the ersatz one we inspected disappointing because with a balcony you don't just see the ocean, you feel it.
+You may find these ersatz ones disappointing because with a balcony you don't just see the ocean, you feel it.

-What elevated our spirits was a look at the new, two-story sky loft suites, which would be even better for a romantic getaway than a balcony cabin for couples who appreciate more room.
+On the other end of the cost spectrum, the ship's new, two-story sky loft suites would be even better for a romantic getaway than a balcony cabin for couples who appreciate more room.

 Spa on Anthem of the Seas

-The spa does feature a couples treatment room, but many couples find it more relaxing to engage in individual sessions.
+The spa does feature a couples treatment room, yet many twosomes find it more relaxing to engage in individual sessions.

 Stroll the Royal Promenade

-Anthem of the Seas' Royal Promenade on Decks 4 & 5 resembles an indoor mall.
-There are places to pick up pizza and pastries, places to shop for apparel and somewhat unattractive logo souvenirs to wear.
-(But if you didn't pack a hoodie or sweater and are freezing, they've got you covered.
-And you're not going to see anyone on this ship ever again, so who cares?)Continue to 5 of 15 below.
+Anthem of the Seas' Royal Promenade on Decks 4 & 5 is like an indoor mall.
+There are places to pick up pizza and pastries, places to shop for apparel and logo souvenirs to wear.
+If you didn't pack a hoodie or sweater and are freezing, they've got you covered.

 Bvlgari on Anthem of the Seas